Funeral Planning

 Common Mistakes to Avoid

-As a Senior Funeral Director, I see families struggle with these three common errors every year:
+As a Senior Funeral Director, I see families struggle with these common errors every year:

 1. Assuming Burials are Fully Covered: As mentioned, the plot is usually separate.
 Only the "interment" (the act of digging the grave) is typically included in the plan.